pilleatus/orientdb-tutorial-distributed-database/gitbook/fill_the_db.md

   String sSQL = "select * from cluster:customer_usa";
   ```

 Booth variants execute a SQL query and saves the returned customers in a list.
-Finally the method print the customer-list:
+Finally the method prints the customer-list in the console:

 ```java
 List&lt;Customer&gt; lstC = db.query(new OSQLSynchQuery&lt;Customer&gt;(sSQL));